Bio

 Peer-reviewed publications

-Santori, P. (2021).
-Idleness and the Very Sparing Hand of God: The invisible tie between Hume’s" Dialogues Concerning Natural Religion" and Smith’s" Wealth of Nations".
-OSF Preprints (Forthcoming in the Journal of the History of Economic Thought).
+Santori, P. (2022).
+Idleness and the Very Sparing Hand of God: The Invisible Tie between Hume’s Dialogues concerning Natural Religion and Smith’s Wealth of Nations.
+Journal of the History of Economic Thought, 44(2), 246-267.

 Book chapters, edited volume